-Experiential education is the essence of our teen adventure tours, student travel, and Hawaii summer programs for high school students.
+Experiential education is the essence of our teen adventure tours, student travel, and Hawaii summer programs for high-school and middle-school students.
 Experiential learning emphasizes learning through real-life, hands-on experiences.
 Rather than learning about the world by simply reading from a text book, the learning process is accelerated and reinforced by being immersed in the actual experience.

 Personal experience motivates and enhances learning in ways not possible in conventional teaching.
 Experiential learning, or learning by doing, accelerates the learning process by using critical thinking, problem solving and decision making in the teaching module.
 Students retain far more information, and can reproduce what they have learned with greater success, when they are able to experience what they are being taught, rather than simply reading about it.
 They are, in essence, living the lesson.